Compression theory for inhomogeneous systems: Methods

-\paragraph{Real-space mutual information based coarse-graining --} The method used to construct the effective degrees of freedom (DOFs) is a generalisation of the compression theoretic approach first introduced by some of the authors in~\cite{Koch-Janusz2018} in translation invariant systems.
-The key insight is that the random variables, such as the coarse-grained area $\mathcal{V}$ and the environment $\mathcal{E}$, in variational principle in Eq.~\ref{eq:rsmi} can be defined in any metric space, and are not restricted to regular lattices.
+The method used to construct the effective degrees of freedom (DOFs) is a generalisation of the compression theoretic approach first introduced by some of the authors in Ref.~\cite{Koch-Janusz2018} for translation invariant systems.
+The key insight is that the random variables, such as the local variable being coarse-grained $\mathcal{V}$ and its environment $\mathcal{E}$, in variational principle in Eq.~\ref{eq:rsmi} can be defined in any metric space, and need not be restricted to regular lattices as in Ref.~\cite{Koch-Janusz2018}.
 Here we use the graph distance which provides a meaningful measure for spatial length scale on graphs with a local structure.
+This allows to define the optimal coarse-graining in any geometry, addressing one of the main challenges to applying RG in inhomogeneous systems.

-The second issue that the above construction solves is that the coarse-grained lattice structure is defined by the correlations of the emergent DOFs themselves.
-Dealing with the changing coarse-grained lattice is the main problem in RG approaches on disordered systems~\cite{IGLOI2005277}.
-Taken together, these two properties indicate that the approach defined by Eq.~\ref{eq:rsmi} provides a mathematical definition of coarse graining valid in inhomogeneous systems with local structure.
+The above construction is also useful in tackling a second key issue in RG approaches on disordered systems: One has to deal with the changing coarse-grained graph across different scales ~\cite{IGLOI2005277}.
+Here, the effective coarse-grained graph structure is defined by the correlations of the collective DOFs themselves.
+Thereby the procedure takes account of both the topology of the space and the interactions.
+Endowed with these two properties, the compression principle in Eq.~\ref{eq:rsmi} yields a mathematical definition of optimal coarse graining for inhomogeneous systems with local structure.

+In concrete terms, our compression method is defined as follows.
+Consider a system of microscopic DOFs living on the graph $G$, defined, as usual, as the sets of vertices and edges.
+The physical space of configurations of the system living on the graph is described by a (large dimensional) random variable $\mathcal{X}$ distributed according to some joint probability distribution $P \left(\mathcal{X}\right)$.
+The DOFs may exist either on the vertices, on the edges (as in the dimer model), or both.